List of songs in Guitar Hero 5: Importable content

 On release of Guitar Hero 5, 35 of the songs from World Tour and 21 from Smash Hits are importable into Guitar Hero 5 for a small fee (approximately $0.10 per song), and are treated as downloadable content for the game playable in all game modes; the World Tour export was available on release, while the Smash Hits export was available a few days afterwards.
 Furthermore, 61 of the 65 tracks from Band Hero are importable into Guitar Hero 5.
 All transferred songs are also playable in Band Hero.
 However, Guitar Hero 5 is not backwards-compatible with World Tour.
 The transfer process requires the player to enter a unique code from the World Tour or Smash Hits manual to be able to redownload available songs in a pack (on the Xbox 360 or PlayStation 3) or individual songs (on the Wii) that have been updated to include the new features.
 Players on the Xbox 360 or PlayStation 3 can delete individual songs after downloading the pack.
 Some songs are not transferable because of licensing issues—not technical issues—according to Bright.
 Tim Riley, the head of music licensing at Activision, stated that the company will continue to seek licenses for more songs from previous games and downloadable content to be exported into Guitar Hero 5, but cannot guarantee that these songs will be licensed for future Guitar Hero games.
 While reviewers appreciated Activision's efforts to allow the importing of songs from previous games, they felt that the small number of tracks that were available at launch was at odds with the impression that Activision had made of the process before the game's release.

 On September 28, 2010, 39 songs from Guitar Hero: Metallica were also made available to import.
 These were the last downloadable songs made available for Guitar Hero 5 and Band Hero before the move to Guitar Hero: Warriors of Rock ended the flow of DLC for those games.

+Downloadable content

-Downloadable contentGuitar Hero 5 supports downloadable content.
+Guitar Hero 5 supports downloadable content.
 However, on March 31, 2014, Activision removed all downloadable content and there is no evidence it will be available again.

 The first songs were made available shortly after the game's release.
 In addition, 152 of the 158 available downloadable songs for Guitar Hero World Tour are forward-compatible with Guitar Hero 5 and Band Hero; the existing content is automatically upgraded to include all features new to these games and was immediately available to players upon release of Guitar Hero 5.
 Downloaded songs can be used in all game modes, provided all players have the song, including in the game's Career mode when players are given the option to select any song to play.
 The entire Guitar Hero 5 DLC library is also available in Band Hero, and vice versa, so both games embrace the same DLC library.